4np/grails-uploadr/README.md

 	</uploadr:file>
 ```

-If you would like to show the list of files in a certain folder on disk, you could do that by doing something like this (also see the demo tag's second example) although it would be better to pass the file list from the controller to your view:
+If you would like to show the list of files in a certain folder on disk, you could do that by doing something like this (also see the demo tag's second example):

 ```rhtml
 <% def path = new File("/path/to/folder") %>